 Disney has a specific methodology to instil a customer-led culture, which was launched by Walt Disney himself in 1955 as a way of systematising his vision before expanding his film studio into the highly complex service business it is today.
 The company’s framework hardwires customer expectations into the heart of the business, and human resources are then deployed strategically to permeate a customer-centric culture throughout the organisation.

-Report co-author Chris Humphrey held a number of high-level positions within Disney before co-founding business consultancy Pelorus Jack to pass his expertise on to other companies.
+Report co-author Chris Humphrey held a number of high-level positions within Disney before co-founding business strategy and customer experience consultancy Pelorus Jack to pass his expertise on to other companies.
 He said: “Organisations are hitting the headlines every week for wayward ethics, underperformance and poor productivity.
 As they have become increasingly complex with narrow functional specialisations and organisational siloes too, many have lost sight of their customers and their employees, leading to a weakening of trust in institutions, business and leadership.

 “Many organisations have experienced an exceptional leader who inspires everybody to focus on what their customers value.
 Very few have someone to establish a methodology and inspire a legacy of customer excellence, continuous improvement and commercial success.”